-- Probiotic supplement (containing Lactobacillus acidophilus and Bifidobacterium ), 5 - 10 billion CFUs (colony forming units) a day.
+- Probiotic supplement (containing Lactobacillus acidophilus and Bifidobacterium ).
 Probiotics, or "friendly" bacteria, help your digestive system function properly.
-Many studies have found that probiotics may help relieve symptoms of IBS, including abdominal pain and gas, and constipation.
-Some probiotic supplements may need refrigeration for best results.
+Many studies show that probiotics help relieve symptoms of IBS, including abdominal pain, gas, and constipation.
+Some probiotic supplements need refrigeration for best results.
 Check the label carefully.
 People who are severely immunocompromised, or who are taking immune-suppressing drugs, should check with their physicians before taking a probiotic supplement.

-- Flaxseed, ground, 6 - 24 grams per day -- to relieve constipation.
+- Flaxseed.
+To relieve constipation.
 One study of 55 people with constipation caused by IBS found that those who took used flaxseed reduced constipation, boating, and abdominal discomfort more than those who used psyllium.
 Start slowly with flaxseed and add more gradually, under your doctor's guidance.

-- Melatonin, 2 - 5 mg one hour before bedtime.
+- Melatonin.
 A few small studies have suggested melatonin may improve IBS symptoms.
 Ask your health care provider about potential drug interactions before taking melatonin.

 You can use herbs in the form of dried extracts (such as capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Herbs have active ingredients that can interact with other herbs, supplements, or medications.
 Speak to your doctor if you are taking any medications, or if you have underlying medical conditions.
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink two to four cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.

-- Peppermint oil ( Mentha piperita ) -- enteric-coated, 0.2 - 0.4 ml, 3 times daily.
+- Peppermint oil ( Mentha piperita ).
 Peppermint oil is used traditionally for digestive problems, and some studies show it may help relieve symptoms of IBS, including gas and cramping.
-In one study, peppermint oil combined with 50 mg of caraway oil in enteric-coated capsules taken three times daily reduced IBS symptoms.
+In one study, peppermint oil combined with 50 mg of caraway oil in enteric-coated capsules taken 3 times daily reduced IBS symptoms.
 Peppermint can potentially interact with medications.
 Speak with your physician.

-- Chinese herbal medicine -- In one study, a standardized Chinese herbal extract containing 20 herbs -- including dan shen ( Salvia miltiorrhiza ), ginger ( Zingiber officinale ), wormwood (Artemesia absinthium ), and bupleurum -- helped reduce symptoms of IBS.
+- Chinese herbal medicine.
+In one study, a standardized Chinese herbal extract containing 20 herbs, including dan shen ( Salvia miltiorrhiza ), ginger ( Zingiber officinale ), wormwood Artemesia absinthium ), and bupleurum, helped reduce symptoms of IBS.
 All of these herbs can potentially have side effects and/or drug interactions.
 If you are interested in using Chinese herbal medicine for IBS, consult a knowledgeable health care provider to make sure you get the safest and most effective formula for you.

-Several small studies suggest that acupuncture may help people who have IBS by improving general well-being and reducing bloating.
-Large-scale trials are still needed.
+Several small studies suggest that acupuncture may help people who have IBS by improving general well being and reducing bloating.
+More research is needed.

 - Electric heating pads, hot water bottles, and long hot baths can relieve painful spasms and cramping in the abdomen.

 - Castor oil packs can soothe cramping muscles and aid detoxification.
 Apply oil directly to skin, cover with a clean soft cloth and plastic wrap.
 Place a heat source over the pack, and let it sit for 30 to 60 minutes.
 Never use castor oil internally, and do not use castor oil packs more than 3 days per week unless directed to do so by your physician.